Jcummings81/dps-react-assessment/notes.md

 Running out of brain juice...
 So much more I want to do...
 I would like to display 10 beers/breweries by name on a card on the pages when their button is clicked, and then if that card is clicked go to an indepth information page about that beer, brewery... well see where I get, time's dwindling...
 (5:12 pm Sunday..)

 Page is not updating when get beers button pressed.. need to link the get beers funtion to the card rendering somehow.
 Also, still need to paginate.

+Trying to figure out the random function..
+I know I pretty much had it last night, but cant figure it out.
+Proud of how far I've come with this though, definitely need to keep going over state, props, mapping, semantic... etc etc.. but again, know I wouldve figured this all out given more time, worked through the entire weekend (minus my sisters baby shower haha), so I can truly say I did my best and call it quits.

+(maybe a bit more time in the morning, we'll see)